-A first approach has simply been to measure infants' neural responses to tactile stimulation applied on different body parts.
-Thus, Saby, Meltzoff & Marshall (2015) and Meltzoff, Saby & Marshall (2018a) observed that from 2 months of age, evoked potential responses to touch stimulations on the mouth, hands and feet were organized somatotopically in a way similar to that found in adult brains.
-But to what extent does this neural organization have a behavioral correspondence?
+A first approach has been to measure infants' neural responses to tactile stimulation applied on different body parts.
+Thus, Meltzoff, Saby, and Marshall (2018) and Saby, Meltzoff, and Marshall (2015) observed that from 2 months of age, evoked potential responses to touch stimulations on the mouth, hands and feet were organized somatotopically in a way similar to that found in adult brains.
+But to what extent does this neural organization have a behavioural correspondence?
 This has been studied via infants' motor responses to vibrotactile stimulation applied to different areas of the body.
-Thus, Somogyi, Jacquey, Heed, Hoffmann, Lockman, Granjon, Fagard & O'Regan (2018) showed that infants' motor responses to vibrotactile stimulation become progressively organized in a topographical manner during the first months of life.
-In a longitudinal study from 3 to 6 months of age these authors stimulated infants with a vibrating buzzer applied to one hand or foot.
+Thus, Somogyi et al. (2018) showed that infants' motor responses to vibrotactile stimulation become progressively organized in a topographical manner during the first months of life.
+In a longitudinal study from 3 to 6 months of age, these authors stimulated infants with a vibrating buzzer applied to one hand or foot.
 They found that at 3 months infants responded with global movements of their body and, at 5-6 months, infants responded more specifically with the hand or foot stimulated by the buzzer.
-Other studies showed that already at the earliest ages tested (6 months for the hands and 4 months for the feet) infants can locate an unseen vibrotactile stimulus on the hands (Bremner, Lloyd-Fox, Mareschal & Spence, 2008) and on the feet (Begum Ali, Bremner & Spence, 2015).
-In these studies, infants showed more manual and visual orientation toward the stimulated limb compared to the non-stimulated limb.
-In summary, these studies tell us that on the perceptual side, infants' body know-how seems to be established from at least 2 months of age, since infants show a topographical organisation of their body at the neural level.
-However, on the behavioral side, body know-how seems to become localised only around 4-6 months.
+Other studies showed that already at the earliest ages tested (6 months for the hands and 4 months for the feet) infants can locate an unseen vibrotactile stimulus on the hands (Bremner, Mareschal, Lloyd-Fox, & Spence, 2008) and on the feet (Begum Ali, Bremner & Spence, 2015).
+In these studies, infants showed more manual and visual orientation towards the stimulated limb compared with the non-stimulated limb.
+In summary, these studies tell us that at the neural level, infants' body know-how seems to be established from at least 2 months of age, since brain imagery in infants provides evidence of a topographical organization of the body.
+However, on the behavioural side, current data indicate that body know-how becomes localized only around 4-6 months, suggesting that limbdifferentiating responses at the behavioural level are established later than at the neural level.
+Nevertheless, this statement needs to be taken with caution, given that Bremner's team (Begum Ali et al., 2015; Bremner et al., 2008) showed evidence for local body knowhow at the youngest age tested (4 months of age) and that younger infants have not yet been tested with the same protocol.

-1.1.3.
 Limb-differentiating sensitivity to sensorimotor contingencies